 Regulation of banking and related industries

 A significant portion of Canada's private wealth services are highly concentrated in the hands of six major Canadian national banks.
 In 2017, Bloomberg Markets magazine ranked four Canadian banks among the world's top-10 strongest banks with US$100 billion or more of assets.
-No other country dominated the list as Canada did.
+No other country dominated the list as Canada did and Canada continues to shine when it comes to international recognition of the strength of its banking sector.
 Banking is federally regulated by the Office of the Superintendent of Financial Institutions Canada, while the related investment industry, trust companies and insurance firms are regulated both federally and provincially.
 Canada's major banks are strongly capitalised and tend to have relatively conservative lending policies compared to other banking institutions.

 In 1986, the federal government began to eliminate the four pillars of Canadian finance: Canada's traditional regulatory separation between banks, trust companies, insurance companies and investment companies.
 Numerous acquisitions of investment firms and trust companies by the six largest Canadian banks followed.
 In 1998, the proposed merger of two of the largest major Canadian banks was rejected by the federal government.
 In the past decade, Canada's major banks have expanded significantly into the United States.
 Canada's major banks offer an increasing array of services, including daily banking, investment services, financial planning and insurance, and wealth management, which tend to be fairly uniform among the banks.